 It makes a lot of sense that the more products a client has purchased from you, the more likely you are to retain them.
 But, there's also proof of it in the numbers (taken from Hughes's article):

 (Image courtesy of Database Marketing Institute)

-We wrote a blog about cross-selling, and we believe if you're maintaining your database well, it shouldn't be a daunting task to identify who you can sell more to.
+In this article about cross-selling, we explain that if you're maintaining your database well, it shouldn't be a daunting task to identify who you can sell more to.
 There are a couple ways we've identified that you can do it:

 - Find the average number of policies per client in your book-of-business.
 This will give you an idea of how many cross-sell opportunities you'll potentially have and will be a good number to use to measure the success of your cross-sell efforts.
 This should be an easy number to find in your database - learn more here.

 - Look for specific cross-sell opportunities that you can capitalize on where your clients might not be completely covered, are not covered as well as they should be, or where a possible upsell presents itself.
 AgencyBloc offers a Cross-Sell Report that quickly uncovers cross-sell opportunities throughout your database.

 Hughes suggests this tactic:

 - Offer a discount on your client's current policy if he/she buys another.
 Hughes suggests that you study your clients' purchasing behavior and figure out which types of products they're most likely to buy.
 You can also find these opportunities by running a Cross-Sell Report in AgencyBloc.

 It's so important to simply listen to your clients vs. trying to figure out the best "framework" for communicating with clients.
 The best way to know how much your clients want to communicate with you is to chat with them about it.
 Be upfront and ask exactly what kind of relationship they want to have with you.
 Do they prefer to only hear when they have a policy renewal coming up (hint: most don't), or do they want to receive educational information from you on a regular basis that helps them be smarter about insurance (like a monthly newsletter)?